Financial-Times/origami/components/o-colors/MIGRATION.md

 A limited set of tints are now available.
 See our [colour design guidelines](https://origami-for-everyone.ft.com/guides/colours/) for a full list of supported tints for your brand.
 If your tint value is no longer supported, please consult with a design team member or the Origami team to pick an alternative.
 Please reach out to the Origami team for support as needed.

-@todo - make all available tints visible on the website

 ```diff
 -background-color: oColorsGetTone($color-name: 'claret', $brightness: '27');
 +background-color: var(--o3-color-palette-claret-30);